Carbetocin

 Carbetocin, sold under the brand names Pabal among others, is a medication used to prevent excessive bleeding after childbirth, particularly following Cesarean section.
 It appears to work as well as oxytocin.
 Due to it being less economical than other options, use is not recommended by NHS Scotland.
 It is given by injection into a vein or muscle.

 Side effects differ little from that of no treatment or placebo.
 Use is not recommended in people with epilepsy or eclampsia.
-Carbetocin is manufactured long acting form of oxytocin.
+Carbetocin is a manufactured long acting form of oxytocin.
 It works by activating the oxytocin receptor which causes the uterus to contract.

 Carbetocin was first described in 1974.
 It was approved for medical use in Canada and the United Kingdom in 1997.
 It is on the World Health Organization's List of Essential Medicines.
 It is not available in the United States or Japan.

 Medical uses

 Carbetocin has been approved for use immediately following an elective Cesarean section when a local or spinal anesthesia has been used.
 Since the uterus cannot contract on its own following incision during a Cesarean section, exogenous administration of oxytocin or an analog is necessary to restore uterine tone and prevent hemorrhage.

 Safety of carbetocin following vaginal births and emergency Cesarean sections has not been established, though studies have suggested efficacy following vaginal births to that following Cesarean sections.
 Some studies have shown that a 10-70 ug dose following vaginal delivery caused contractions and no adverse side effects.
 Carbetocin has also been shown to increase uterine involution (the return of the uterus to its contracted state after the birth of the baby) in humans, horses and cows.